Doctor Who Magazine: Death's Head & Incomplete Death's Head (1989–1993)

 Despite the first issue of Death's Head comic prompting a letter from Stan Lee praising the character and creative team, the publication soon folded.
-This was reported to be a consequence of distribution problems and the comic being of a smaller size causing it to be obscured by larger comics on the shelf.
 The Death's Head publication was cancelled at issue 10 (September 1989).
 The following year, Death's Head returned in the Fantastic Four comic (issue 338; March 1990), with a story titled "Kangs for the Memories!!!
 Or Guess Who's Coming to Diner".
 Later the same year Death's Head featured in an ongoing story called "The Body in Question" in Marvel's short lived Strip comic.
 Beginning in issue 13 (August 1990) and ending in the final issue of the publication (November 1990) the story was later republished as a Death's Head graphic novel Death's Head: The Body in Question (1991).
 This strip not only resolved the cliffhanger at the end of the cancelled Death's Head series, but also outlined an origin story (although confusingly, perhaps, Death's Head was human sized prior to his confrontation with the Doctor).
 Death's Head then popped up in The Sensational She-Hulk (issue 24; February 1991) with the story "Priceless", and in a short stand-alone strip in Marvel Comics Presents (issue 76; March 1991) with "The Deadliest Game".

 Third Doctor Who crossover: Doctor Who Magazine – In May 1991, Death's Head featured in a cameo role in the Doctor Who Magazine main strip in a story called "Party Animals" (issue 173).
 In the story, the Seventh Doctor attends a party populated by a number of his foes, and witnesses a bar fight explode, in which Death's Head plays a contributing factor.

 This was essentially the end of original stories in Death's Head initial run.
 However, the character was rebooted as Death's Head II for inclusion in Marvel UK's next wave of titles.
 Commissioned by the new editor Paul Neary, Death's Head II replaced the original character with a new version created by Dan Abnett, Andy Lanning, and Liam Sharp.
 In an autumn 1992 interview with Comic World, Neary was dismissive about the original character, saying 'I didn't think there was much future in Transformers-style robots and I thought we could do an awful lot better."
 He produced some sample sketches of how he wanted the character to look, and Liam Sharp's demo artwork gave the project 'a kickstart'.
 Death's Head II launched with issue 1 in March 1992, and ran for four monthly issues.